CMU-17-214/s2024/assignments/hw1.md

 Starting points: try to dissect the specification into its main components.
 What should the behavior be under "typical" inputs (e.g., one card with a recent failure, one without; cards with several successes and failures), and what scenarios does it outline as exceptions?
 Do avoid implementing anything extra that is not part of the specification.

-We recommend to name your new sorter `RecentMistakesFirstSorter` in Java and `newRecentMistakesFirstSorter` in TypeScript.
+We recommend to name your new sorter `RecentMistakesFirstSorter`.
 Your sorter should implement the *CardOrganizer* interface.

 Note that only a relatively small amount of code is necessary to implement this new class, regardless of language.
 Only minimal changes will be required outside of your new class, in particular to test the new sorter by using it in place of the sorter the code starts with (`CardShuffler`/`newCardShuffler`).